-- 10 or more average daily new cases per 100,000 people in the population or a 4% positive test rate
+- At 25 average daily new cases per 100,000 people in the population or a 3% positive test rate, we will re-evaluate our safety precautions and whether we need to return to online- and outdoor-only gatherings.

-- When we are under the stay-at-home threshold, we can begin indoor meetings with masks and distancing.
-We will continue to be a bit more cautious than many public venues because we are a community of care.
-We may choose to limit gatherings to small groups.
-We will keep our masks on because we know there are many vulnerable people in our community, including younger children who are not yet eligible for vaccination and immunocompromised adults.
+- We will continue to be a bit more cautious than many public venues because we are a community of care.
+This is because we know there are many vulnerable people in our community, including younger children who are not yet eligible for vaccination and immunocompromised adults..

-- People are always free to take more precautions if they need or want to.
+Each of us is always free to take more precautions if we need or want to.
 For example, someone may continue to wear a mask even if it’s no longer required.

-- We encourage members in smaller groups to check in with each other about what feels safe and comfortable.
+We encourage groups to check in with each other about what feels safe and comfortable.
 We want to be inclusive and supportive of one another rather than assuming that we have the same level of risk tolerance.